google-coral/examples-camera/README.md

-# EdgeTPU simple camera examples
+# Edge TPU simple camera examples

-This repo contains a collection of examples that use camera streams together with the EdgeTPU Python API.
+This repo contains a collection of examples that use camera streams together with the Edge TPU Python API.

 ## Installation